Last updated on December 3rd, 2021 at 04:59 pm

 You may be more comfortable in trainers for some of the exercises, especially the arabesque hop.
 If you’re not wearing trainers and are working on a hard floor, make sure you aren’t wearing footwear that could cause you to slip.
 You’ll also need a chair for support.
 Make sure the chair is stable and won’t slide on the floor.

 Before you do this workout, please read these exercise guidelines.

 You should spend a few minutes warming up your leg muscles before your workout – you can use this warm up routine.

-These are the reps for each exercise.
-You can download a printable version at the end.
-The exercise instructions are below.
+These are the exercises and reps.
+You can download a printable PDF chart below.